sav-che/TL-2/Authors/Funke, George Lodewijk {std. Funke}.md

-> [!cite] BHL link: this entry starts at [page 79](https://www.biodiversitylibrary.org/item/103832#page/91/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 79](https://www.biodiversitylibrary.org/page/33258557) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Funke, George Lodewijk (1896-1946), Dutch botanist, born 29 Mai 1896 in Amsterdam, attended elementary school and gymnasium in Amsterdam, in 1915 began biology at Utrecht, Ph.D.
-1922 Utrecht, teacher at gymnasium in Schiedam 1924, at Bogor (Indonesia) 1927-1928, lecturer 1934, then prof. 1937, Univ. of Ghent, Belgium (but forced by Germans to return to The Netherlands during W.W.-II), died 15 Dec 1946 from complications after an appendectomy. (*Funke*).
+1922 Utrecht, teacher at gymnasium in Schiedam 1924, at Bogor (Indonesia) 1927-1928, lecturer 1934, then prof. 1937, Univ. of Ghent, Belgium (but forced by Germans to return to The Netherlands during W.W.-II), died 15 Dec 1946 from complications after an appendectomy.
+**Abbreviated name**: *Funke*

 #### Herbarium and types